THE eastern sky is touched by a subtle brush of pre-dawn pink when the first bird breaks the silence and sends a melody across Berkeley River Lodge.

 Berkeley River Lodge is a destination where guests can do as much or as little as they desire and activities stretch from soaking in the swimming pool with panoramic views to exploring the wild landscape.

-During my visit, I join Ross and Jennifer for a day-long cruise along the Berkeley River that includes birdwatching and crocodile spotting, a walk to explore rock pools and a gourmet picnic in an amphitheater that becomes a roaring waterfall during the wet season.
+During my visit, I join Ross and Jennifer for a day-long cruise along the Berkeley River that includes birdwatching and crocodile spotting, a walk to explore rock pools and a gourmet picnic in an amphitheatre that becomes a roaring waterfall during the wet season.

 There’s another boat trip to fish for dinner and we dine on fresh sashimi that night, with sunset drinks that turn to star gazing.